-We have more information at our fingertips than ever before, but this doesn’t mean we’re making better decisions.
+We have more information at our fingertips than ever before… but this doesn’t mean we’re making better decisions.
 From DNA analysis to political debates to fantasy football, our desire to confirm our beliefs skews how we interpret the data in front of us.

 When it comes to food, presentation and taste are connected: the eyes eat first.
 The science suggests we apply a similar idea to people: attractive people are seen as smarter, kinder, more moral, and so on.
 It’s called the attractiveness halo.

 What’s more likely: death by shark attack, or death by lightning strike?
 Most people choose the wrong answer.
 Why?
 It’s the availability bias—our tendency to assume that events that come easily to mind must be more common or true.

 In a groundbreaking study, sociologist Devah Pager showed that being Black hurts an applicant’s chances of being hired just as much as a felony conviction.
 What do decisions based on gut instincts mean for the survival of a business?

 Voices are more than just sounds; they’re auditory “faces” that can give clues to who we are.
 But are these clues always accurate?
 How might accents skew our decision-making?